 First Scholarship for Online Study Awarded

-This year Cathie and the School of Global and Professional Programs Advisory Board established Marist’s first scholarships for online degree programs.
+This year Cathie and the School of Professional Programs Advisory Board established Marist’s first scholarships for online degree programs.
 The scholarships were funded by members of the Advisory Board.

 The scholarships cover tuition for one online course.
 For academic year 2012-13, scholarships were awarded to Gregg Jocelyn ’16 and Tonya Gardiner ’16.
 The scholarships will be awarded annually.